absence/absence.github.com/README.md

 ### Change Log

+2013-03-01 ~ Theo
+* Chapter 2, section 6: adding and editing text and summary

 2013-02-28 ~ Theo
 * Chapter 2: added 'this section' to all sections
 * Explanations: added Homunculus page
 * Chapter 2 sections 1-4: started adding this section text
-* Chapter 2, section 4: adding and editing text
+* Chapter 2, section 5: adding and editing text

 2013-02-27 ~ Theo
 * Chapter 2, sections 2 and 3: adding and editing text and key words